Breville is known for producing high-quality home appliances and their coffee machines are no different.

 At the time of writing, the Breville Barista Express will cost around $725 while the Oracle will set you back around $2699.

 This is a considerable price difference.
-The Barista Express is a great entry-level option and the Breville Oracle is packed full of amazing features and technology allowing you to create the best espresso drinks at home.
+The Barista Express is a great mid-range option while the Breville Oracle higher-end, packed full of amazing features and technology allowing you to easily create a wide range of espresso based drinks at home.

 The Breville Oracle uses LCD displays to let you see and adjust the settings.
 This is easy to understand, simple to use and makes creating the coffee you love straightforward.